-Prospective residents considering a move to Austin will be pleased to learn that this populous city has a booming economy and job opportunities in a range of fields.
-One of the major advantages of working in Austin is that there is no income tax at the state level even though workers will still be required to pay tax at the federal level.
+Prospective residents considering moving to Austin will be pleased to learn that this populous city has a booming economy and job opportunities in a range of fields.
+One of the major advantages of working in Austin is that there is no income tax at the state level, even though workers will still be required to pay federal taxes.

 Job market in Austin

+Austin was once the centre of Texas’s oil industry but is now more famous as a technology hub, so much so it has been dubbed ‘Silicon Hills’.
 Austin’s job market has flourished over the last few years.
-According to the Wall St Journal’s ranking of US job markets, Austin has taken the top spot for two consecutive years based on its low unemployment rate, job prospects and wage growth.
+According to the Wall Street Journal’s ranking of US job markets, Austin has taken the top spot for two consecutive years based on its low unemployment rate, job prospects and wage growth.

-The most notable area of job growth in Austin is said to be the tech sector.
-Apple started construction of its USD 1 billion corporate campus in 2019, which is predicted to create up to 15,000 new jobs in the city.
+The most notable area of growth in Austin is said to be the tech sector.
+Apple started construction of its USD 1 billion corporate campus in 2019, which is set to create up to 20,000 new jobs in the city over the next five years.

 Both national and international corporations have seen the value in Austin and chose to locate headquarters and various operations in the city.
-The high quality of life the city can offer employees as well as Austin’s excellent talent pool and strong infrastructure have contributed to attracting business to the city.
-Newcomers to Austin with a background and experience in sectors such as technology, financial services, digital media, data management and the life sciences will find plenty of exciting job prospects on offer.
+Austin's high quality of life, excellent talent pool and strong infrastructure have contributed to attracting business to the city.
+Newcomers to Austin with a background in sectors such as technology, financial services, digital media, data management and the life sciences will find plenty of exciting job prospects on offer.

-As well as these big corporations, Austin become a popular place for start-ups.
-Tax-incentives as well as schemes such as the Texas Enterprise Fund and the Texas Enterprise Zone Program, a tool that allows companies to partner with the state authorities to promote job creation, have served to nurture new businesses in Austin.
+As well as these big corporations, Austin has become a popular place for startups.
+Tax incentives as well as schemes such as the Texas Enterprise Fund and the Texas Enterprise Zone Program, a tool that allows companies to partner with the state authorities to promote job creation, have served to nurture new businesses in Austin.

 Work culture in Austin